au-ts/lionsos/components/fs/fat/README.md

 During execution, the file system function may initiate one or more disk operations, such as reading or writing data.
 These operations are enqueued as block read/write requests in the queue between the file system and the block subsystem (blk virtualizer).

 - **Worker Thread Blocking and Wake-Up**:
 After enqueuing the disk request, the worker thread goes to sleep, awaiting the response from the block subsystem.
-Once fatfs_event.c receives the response, it wakes up the worker thread, which then continues processing.
+Once event.c receives the response, it wakes up the worker thread, which then continues processing.

 - **Completion**:
 The operation is completed, and the result is sent back to the client via the response queue.